thephpleague/commonmark-extras/CONTRIBUTING.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

-- **Docblocks** - All files should contain the following docblock up top:
+- **Docblocks** - All files should start with the following docblock:

 ~~~
 /*